 The degrees of freedom of the global shrinkage prior may also be

-adjusted via argument df_global
+adjusted via argument df_global.

 Piironen and Vehtari (2017) recommend to specifying the ratio of the